Takahiro855/Hardware-Lifecycle-Extension-Project/README.md

 * Component Level Troubleshooting: Identified the "bottleneck" (HDD) and selected the correct parts (SSD/RAM) to fix it.
 * Precision Disassembly: Utilized specialized tools to open a chassis without breaking plastic clips or stripping screws.
 * ESD (Electrostatic Discharge) Safety: Handled sensitive "green board" components and RAM chips correctly to avoid frying them with static.
-* Hardware Interfacing: Executed precise installation of SATA-based solid-state storage and matched-pair DDR4 RAM modules for maximum performance
+* Hardware Interfacing: Executed precise installation of SATA-based solid-state storage and matched-pair DDR4 RAM modules for maximum performance.
 * Power Management: Swapped an internal battery, which involves managing delicate motherboard ribbon cables.

 # Systems & Software Skills
-* BIOS/UEFI Configuration: Managed BIOS/UEFI parameters to optimize the boot sequence and facilitate installation from external recovery media
+* BIOS/UEFI Configuration: Managed BIOS/UEFI parameters to optimize the boot sequence and facilitate installation from external recovery media.
 * OS Deployment: Primarily used RUFUS to create "bootable media" into the USB and performed a clean installation of Windows 10.
-* Driver Management: Confirmed the laptop was running smoothly by updating the system and checking that all new parts were working perfectly with Windows
+* Driver Management: Confirmed the laptop was running smoothly by updating the system and checking that all new parts were working perfectly with Windows.
 * Demonstrated sustainability skills by repairing a "legacy" unit instead of contributing to e-waste by buying a new one.